mstocco/mariostoc.co/content/traininglog/20220130-ironman2022-30weeksout.md

 ### NOTES
 Total Time: **80 Minutes** &nbsp; Swim: **2200m**

 Looking at the numbers, the 12 x 100m set, I felt like I was swimming stronger than the 1:55/100 average.
-Regardless, the key might be that I was able to reproduce those times over 12 reps where maybe in the past, those times might have been sustainable for half that.
+I was able to reproduce those times over 12 reps where maybe in the past, those times might have been sustainable for only half of those reps.

 Regardless, I had a good swim this morning with little lane congestion.

 <!---->
 ## FRIDAY FEB 4